-- Status epilepticus - If no IV has been previously established, midazolam IN is the preferred medication and route for all ages. - For adults, if IV established, any IV benzodiazepines are acceptable to use. - Midazolam is the preferred medication for pediatric seizures and IN is the preferred route. - Sedation of the severely agitated/combative patient - Hyperactive delirium with severe agitation (midazolam preferred) - Sedation for cardioversion or transcutaneous pacing (TCP) - Skeletal muscle relaxant (diazepam preferred) - Pain management adjunct (midazolam preferred) - Anxiolysis (lorazepam preferred)
+- Status epilepticus - If no IV has been previously established, midazolam IN is the preferred medication and route for all ages. - o For adults, if IV established, any IV benzodiazepines are acceptable to use. - o Midazolam is the preferred medication for pediatric seizures and IN is the preferred route. - Patient who is agitated or combative (IMC-RASS +3 or +4) - Sedation for cardioversion or transcutaneous pacing (TCP) - Anxiolysis